 To be fair, if this is your first time in Hong Kong, the city is the place to base yourself.
 The neon lights, night markets and streets bustling with hawkers are everything this great city is about.
-Pick one of our top ten Hong Kong luxury hotels.
+Pick one of our top ten Hong Kong hotels.
 However, if you’re back for the second or third time then Hong Kong resort hotels can be attractive.

 Staying at a Hong Kong Resort Hotel by the Beach

 The fact that Hong Kong is so compact and public transport so good means that wherever you base yourself – even at a resort – you’re still going be less than an hour away from the city center.
 Even more inviting is the quality of Hong Kong’s backyard.
 Hong Kong doesn’t do enough to shout about its beautiful nature but you can expect golden sandy beaches, lush greenery and traditional fishing villages to explore.

 The drawback is that there are only a few resort hotels in Hong Kong.
 The Gold Coast Hotel is really the only true resort hotel with all the bells and whistles, although there are also a couple of excellent beach hotels off the beaten track.